bohnman/squiggly/README.md

 **Wait another minute!** The Address class has @SuperView annotations as well.
 Why weren't they include?
 Well, the view only applies to the current level.
 In order to get the super views of the address, you would have to specifiy a filter "super{super}".
+See [Changing Defaults](#changing-the-defaults) to alter this behavior.

 ## <a name="more-examples"></a>More Examples

-There are more examples in the test package
+There are more examples in the test directory.

 ## <a name="custom-integration"></a>Custom Integration

-Imagine you are building a web server where you want to specify the fields on the querystring.
+Imagine you are building a webapp where you want to specify the fields on the querystring.

-E.g. /some/path?fields=a|b{c}
+E.g. /some/path?fields=a,b{c}

 You'll notice in all of our examples, we passed in a filter expression that never changes.
 This doesn't work well for the case of specifying filters on a querystring.